jadebc/okR/README.md

 From the instructor dashboard, click into courses.
 Then, click "Assignments" and click "Create Assignment".
 Fill in your assignment name and the auto-generated endpoint will work fine.

 ### Autograder setup
 Once you have created an *OkPy assignment*, you will need to set up the *autograder assignment* for it on your *autograder account* and associate the two.
-This [video](https://www.youtube.com/watch?v=wwD9hoMYGVY) outlines the steps to do so.
+This [video](https://youtu.be/C4LoG8u_ePk) outlines the steps to do so.

-Some notes & clarifications:
-1. Ignore 0:13-1:33, as we are not using the Ok grading suite, and running our own suite instead.
-2. At 1:37, these would be the non-student-submission files: [ok.R](https://github.com/jadebc-berkeley/okR/blob/master/ok.R), [parse_output.py](https://github.com/jadebc-berkeley/okR/blob/master/parse_output.py), [score_export.ok.R](https://github.com/jadebc-berkeley/okR/blob/master/score_export.ok.R), and [autograde.sh](https://github.com/jadebc-berkeley/okR/blob/master/autograde.sh).
-These files are summarized in [grading.zip](https://github.com/jadebc-berkeley/okR/blob/master/grading.zip).
-Feel free to use `grading.zip` as is if you don't have other data files that need to be included-- if you do, add those into the zip as well.
-For example, if your R assignment loads in data from `my_data.csv`, include `my_data.csv` in your grading zip.
+Important Notes:
-3. At 2:23, your course name is your *autograder account* username.
+3. Your course name is the one assigned to you when given your *autograder account*.
-4. At 2:25, for the grading script, use
+4. For the grading script, use:
 ``` bash
 bash autograde.sh <name_of_your_R_assignment>;
 ```